kkbin505/Arduino-Transmitter-for-ELRS/STL/Readme.md

 Delete 2 top side switchs, modify front side switch to rectangle 19*7mm switch， give this design more tango2 kind of taste

+Add gimbal protect for M7, print in TPU 20%

 Add a open on the lower side for usb